Wael1122/waa/Neofetch-vs-Screenfetch.md

 ### Info

 Neofetch supports displaying all of the info Screenfetch displays plus a lot more.
-Every function in Neofetch includes options for customization.
+Every function in Neofetch also includes options for customization though the config file and command-line launch flags.

 For example: The `CPU` function has 5 different options with multiple values that let you customize every aspect of the output.
 CPU speed can be changed to `current`, `min`, `max`, `bios` or even turned off completely.
 You can hide the CPU `brand`, `name` or both.
-You can show `logical`, `physical` or no CPU cores in the output and you can even show or hide CPU temperature.
+You can show `logical`, `physical` or no CPU cores.
+And you can even show or hide CPU temperature.

 See the config file for documentation on all of the options: